Integrating ICPC2 codes into NordDRG system

 Is it not possible for nurses to use ICD-10 codes instead?

 If this big amount of mapping is not done before it arrives to the Nordic Casemix Centre it will make alot of work for the centre.
 Is there enough time for this work now when also working with the NDMS?

-#3 Updated by Kristiina Kahur about 1 month ago
+#3 Updated by Kristiina Kahur 4 months ago

 - File ENG_icpc-2e-v7.0.xlsx added